-Use of Funds - EC2.32, Business Incubator and Start-up or Expansion Assistance
+Use of Funds - EC2.9, Small Business Economic Assistance (General)

-In order to implement these efforts, Tarrant County proposed an engagement in an interlocal agreement with UNTHSC to support the establishment of a three-year program for the Accelerator.
-Under the proposal, the City of Fort Worth is providing \$2,400,000.00 as match funding for the initiative
+In order to implement these efforts, Tarrant County proposed an engagement in an inter-local agreement, in the amount 2,400,000.00, with UNTHSC to support the establishment of a three-year program for the Accelerator.
+Under the proposal, the City of Fort Worth is also providing \$2,400,000.00 as match funding for the initiative.

 The Accelerator Services Program will facilitate the creation of a startup accelerator program for startup businesses.
-Each participant will relocate to Fort Worth and participate in an intense, immersive, 3-month mentorship-driven accelerator program and will work to mature their company and technology in their respective medical field pertaining to musculoskeletal treatment.
+Each participant will relocate to Fort Worth and participate in an intense, immersive, 3- month mentorship-driven accelerator program and will work to mature their company and technology in their respective medical field pertaining to musculoskeletal treatment.